 Not even John Carpenter could kill Michael Myers, who returns here after taking the third movie off.
 With both Carpenter and Jamie Lee Curtis gone, Michael now targets his young niece Jamie Lloyd (Danielle Harris), along with various other residents of Haddonfield.
 Donald Pleasence’s Dr. Loomis is still on his trail, a decade after the events of the first two movies.
 Harris becomes the series’ emotional anchor, while the filmmakers start adding even more back story and mythology to Michael’s character.

-Halloween 4: The Return of Michael Myers is streaming on Shudder ($5.99 per month after a seven-day free trial) and available for digital purchase ($9.99) and rental ($3.99) from iTunes, Amazon, Vudu, and other digital outlets.
+Halloween 4: The Return of Michael Myers is streaming on AMC+ ($8.99 per month after a seven-day free trial) and Shudder ($5.99 per month after a seven-day free trial), and is available for digital purchase ($9.99) and rental ($2.99+) from iTunes, Amazon, Google Play, Vudu, and other digital outlets.

 Danielle Harris returns as Jamie Lloyd, once again stalked by her uncle Michael Myers, in the fifth Halloween film.
 Following directly from the events of the fourth movie, Halloween 5 deepens and complicates the sometimes confusing Myers mythology, as Michael is once again revived and set free.
 The movie is held together by Harris as Jamie and Donald Pleasence as Dr. Loomis, still doing everything they can to stop Michael’s latest killing spree in Haddonfield.

-Halloween 5: The Revenge of Michael Myers is streaming on Shudder ($5.99 per month after a seven-day free trial) and available for digital purchase ($9.99) and rental ($3.99) from iTunes, Amazon, Vudu, and other digital outlets.
+Halloween 5: The Revenge of Michael Myers is streaming on AMC+ ($8.99 per month after a seven-day free trial) and Shudder ($5.99 per month after a seven-day free trial), and is available for digital purchase ($9.99) and rental ($2.99+) from iTunes, Amazon, Google Play, Vudu, and other digital outlets.

 Featuring the final appearance of Donald Pleasence as Dr. Loomis, the sixth Halloween movie wraps up the increasingly convoluted storyline that kicked off in Halloween 4.
 Jamie Lloyd is dispatched early on, and Danielle Harris doesn’t appear.
 But Paul Rudd shows up in one of his earliest roles as the grown-up version of one of the kids Laurie was babysitting in the original movie.
 Signs of the troubled production can be seen in the disjointed final result, which was poorly received by fans and critics.